Psychometrics of racism

-Psychometrics of racism is an emerging field that aims to measure the incidence and impacts of racism on the psychological well-being of people of all races.
+Psychometrics of racism measures the effects of racism on the psychological well-being of people of all races.
 At present, there are few instruments that attempt to capture the experience of racism in all of its complexity.

 Self-reported inventories

 The Schedule of Racist Events (SRE) is questionnaire for assessing frequency of racial discrimination in lives of African Americans created in 1998 by Hope Landrine and Elizabeth A. Klonoff.
 SRE is an 18-item self-report inventory, assesses frequency of specific racist events in past year and in one's entire life, and measures to what extent this discrimination was stressful.

 Other psychometric tools for assessing the impacts of racism include: